penguin-cmyk/memory_utils/README.md

 A simple and safe(ish) Rust library for reading and writing memory of external Windows processes.
 Useful for building tools like trainers, debuggers, and analyzers.

-Please note that this is project is in its early so bugs may occur.
+Please note that this is project is in its early stages so bugs may occur.
 ## Features

 - Read and write memory of external processes.